Skip to content

 Slippage can be both positive and negative, depending on the direction of the trade.
 Positive slippage occurs when the actual price is better than the expected price, while negative slippage occurs when the actual price is worse than the expected price.

 Additionally, slippage is a common occurrence in forex trading and can have a significant impact on your profitability.
-Always be aware of the potential for slippage and take steps to manage your risk, such as using limit orders and monitoring market conditions closely.
+Always stay vigilant of slippage and use buy limit or sell limit orders while monitoring market conditions to mitigate risk.

 Spread in forex refers to the difference between the bid price and the ask price of a currency pair.
 The bid price is the price at which a trader can sell a currency pair, while the ask price is the price at which you can buy it.
 The spread is the broker’s profit and is usually in pips.